Data Sources¶

 Precipitation¶

-Additional POWER is providing higher resolution precipitation data is derived from NASA's Global Precipitation Measurement (GPM) mission's Integrated Multi-satellitE Retrievals for GPM (IMERG).
+POWER's higher resolution precipitation data is derived from NASA's Global Precipitation Measurement (GPM) mission's Integrated Multi-satellitE Retrievals for GPM (IMERG).
 The resolution of the IMERG precipitation data is a global 0.1° x 0.1° latitude/longitude grid (approximately 10km).

 Source | Temporal Coverage | Latency | |